CasuallyPassingBy/Maths-Notes-md/Notes/Linear Algebra.md

 ---
 [[Central Hub]]
 # Overview
-Mainly used to study Friedberg's Linear algebra and Axler's Linear Algebra Done Right
+Mainly used to study Friedberg's Linear algebra and Axler's Linear Algebra Done Right.
+An offshoot of Linear Algebra can be found in [[Affine Geometry]].

 # Topics
 - [[Vector Spaces]]